wp-plugins/custom-facebook-feed/README.txt

 6. Add the shortcode to a widget

 == Changelog ==

+= 1.4.2 =
+* New: Add your own custom CSS to allow for even deeper customization
+* New: Optionally link your post text to the Facebook post
+* New: Optionally link your event title to the Facebook event page
+* Some minor modifications

 = 1.4.1 =
 * Fix: Set all parts of the feed to display by default on activation